frankieliu/hugo/content/posts/ericcto-segment-tree.md

 }
 ```

-Despite the some outward similarities, these two pieces of code don't do the
+Despite the outward similarities, these two pieces of code don't do the same
-same things at all.
-Disturbing to me is the fact that \\(a\\) and \\(b\\) just go up to
+things at all.
+Disturbing to me is the fact that \\(a\\) and \\(b\\) just go up to their
-their parent nodes, i.e. there is no shifting of the left and right edge nodes
+parent nodes, i.e. there is no shifting of the left and right edge nodes from a
-from a parent perspective.
-This is very different from the previous
+parent's perspective.
+This is very different from the previous implementation.
+So
-implementation.
-So how does this algorithm work at all?
+how does this algorithm work at all?

 The first new two lines are interesting.
-Basically the end points are added.
+First, the end points are added.
 Then at this level if \\(a\\) is even then add \\(a+1\\) and if \\(b\\) is odd add \\(b-1\\).
 This is a clear departure from the previous solution which waited for an
 addition at an upper level node.